Quick start

 Fold the retro into durable rules:

-When /learn finishes, the plan reaches done and your first loop is complete.
-The next /groom you run inherits everything you just learned.
+When learn finishes, the retrospective reaches done and your first loop is complete.
+The next groom run inherits everything you just learned.